Answers to Frequently Asked Questions About Bikeway Projects

 9. Where and when are speed humps installed?
 Can speed humps be removed or designed to have less impact on bicyclists?

 Speed humps are installed on local (residential) streets that meet certain criteria (width, number of travel lanes, slope, speed limit, etc.).
-Learn more and request speed humps at https://www.oaklandca.gov/services/apply-for-a-speed-bump.
+Learn more and request speed humps.
 There is no history of removing speed humps in Oakland.
-The 2007 Bicycle Plan recommends evaluating an alternative design with a “sinusoidal” profile, to provide a gentler impact on bicyclists, while maintaining the speed-calming effect on motor vehicles.
+Recently updated speed hump design details (TC-1, TC-2) are designed to have less of an impact on bicyclists while still slowing motor vehicle speeds.

 10. Can bikeways on residential streets include traffic calming elements, like planted traffic circles, diverters or chicanes?

 Traffic circles are installed based on documented collision history and are funded by grants.
 The City’s Bicycle Plan acknowledges traffic calming as a solution for discouraging drivers from using bicycle boulevards as through routes.
-However, there are currently no projects to add these elements to residential bikeways.
-Instead, the City’s priority is establishing a network of bikeways on low-volume residential streets using the shared lane pavement marking (“sharrow”), bicycle wayfinding signage and traffic calming features that already exist.
+Recent projects that have installed traffic circles include those on Plymouth St and Shafter Ave.
+For more information, see Oakland's Neighborhood Bike Route Implementation Guide.

 11. Can speed limits be reduced on bikeway streets?